kdr400219/REDDYlab/projects/index.md

 title: Projects
 nav:
   order: 2
-  tooltip: Software, datasets, and more
 ---

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

-{% include tags.html tags="publication, resource, website" %}
+Our lab aims to understand the design principles of how membrane transporters work.
+We take inspiration from evolution, functional genomics, and data science; we then use these insights to drive our macromolecular structure-function studies.

 {% include search-info.html %}

 {% include section.html %}

-## Featured
+## Our approach

 {% include list.html component="card" data="projects" filters="group: featured" %}

 {% include section.html %}

-## More
+## Projects in the lab

-{% include list.html component="card" data="projects" filters="group: " style="small" %}
+{% include list.html component="card" data="projects" filters="group: " %}